Frequently Asked Questions

 Q. I hear about grades of syrup, but I don’t know what that means.
 How do I know what grade my syrup is, and does it matter?

-- Generally speaking, grading of syrup is only required in Minnesota if your customers want it graded, or if you are selling syrup outside of Minnesota or for maple syrup competitions.
-Minnesota does not require grading of syrup produced and sold here.
-However, if you claim your syrup is a certain grade it MUST meet that USDA grade.
+2. Generally speaking, grading of syrup is required in Minnesota only if your customers want it graded, or if you are selling syrup outside of Minnesota, or if you are entering contests and competitions.
+However, if you claim on a label that your syrup is a certain grade and class, then it must meet the USDA requirements for that grade and class.

 Q. My syrup has a bad smell and/or a bitter taste.
 What gives?